BrianWalters/Blackjack/README.md

 ## Why should I use this?

 A minimum level of work is always required when building CSS for a web site or application.
-Every project you work on will need things such as vendor prefixes, resets, helper classes, and a whole mess of other parts.
+Every project you work on will need things such as resets, helper classes, and a whole mess of other parts.
 Instead of re-inventing the wheel, Blackjack gives you a starting place for your CSS.
 It's engineered to be re-usable across projects and easy to drop into any Stylus codebase.

 ## How do I use this?